Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Overview

-The original WKB method, intended to give approximate solutions to equations appearing in quantum mechanics, were developed in 1926 independently by Wentzel \cite{Wentzel}, Kramers \cite{Kramers} and Brillouin \cite{Brillouin}.
-In the early 1980s, Voros \cite{voros1983return} introduced the exact WKB method.
+The original \emph{WKB method}, intended to give approximate solutions to equations appearing in quantum mechanics, was developed in 1926 independently by Wentzel \cite{Wentzel}, Kramers \cite{Kramers} and Brillouin \cite{Brillouin}.
+In the early 1980s, Voros \cite{voros1983return} introduced the \emph{exact WKB method}.
 Around the same time, Ecalle \cite{Ecalle:1992} introduced the space of resurgent functions and developed the so-called alien calculus.
 We also recommend Sauzin \cite{Sauzin:2016} for a nice introduction to Ecalle's work on resurgence.
-For more physical-minded readers, we recommend the lecture notes of Dorigoni \cite{Dorigoni}, Mari\~no \cite{Marino} and Serone \cite{Serone:resurgence}.
+For more physical-minded readers, we recommend the lecture notes of Dorigoni \cite{Dorigoni} and Serone \cite{Serone:resurgence}, as well as the book by Mari{\~n}o \cite[Chap.
+2]{Marino-book}.
 More recent developments include the link to spectral networks, abelianization and cluster Fock--Goncharov coordinates.
-We recommend the foundational paper by Gaiotto--Moore--Neitzke \cite{Gaiotto:2012rg}, Hollands--Neitzke \cite{hollands2020exact}, the work of Iwaki--Nakanishi \cite{iwaki2014exact} and the book by Kawai--Takei \cite{KT}.
+In particular, the relation between the exact WKB method and spectral networks was first given in detail by Hollands--Neitzke \cite{hollands2020exact}; we also recommend the foundational paper by Gaiotto--Moore--Neitzke \cite{Gaiotto:2012rg}, Hollands--R\"uter--Szabo \cite[Sect.
+4.4]{HRS21}, the work of Iwaki--Nakanishi \cite{iwaki2014exact}, the book by Kawai--Takei \cite{KT} and the recent geometric viewpoint of Nikolaev \cite{Nikolaev_resurge}.